fvr1210/beer_prices/ReadMe.md

 We collected tax and social security information using PwC&rsquo;s &ldquo;Worldwide Tax Summaries,&rdquo; supplemented by information from local tax authorities, and corroborated our results with survey participants.
 Taxes were averaged for each profession, weighted and then calculated as a percentage.
 The social security contributions of employees and employers were gathered from PwC and KPMG sources.
 Our net wages are calculated by deducting these social security contributions from gross wages and then subtracting taxes.
 Hourly wages in individual cities were calculated by dividing average annual gross or net wages by the average number of hours worked per year.
 Public sector spending and social security systems in individual countries (and in individual cities) vary greatly, so the percentage of deductions ranges widely.&rdquo;
 Here you see again that there are a lot of calculations and assumptions in variables like average net earning and the numbers shouldn&rsquo;t be used as if they were natural science results.
-But for comparisons within countries for different years and also for rankings between countries they should hold.
 <h2>Final Data</h2>
-From these different data sources I created three data sets.
+From the different data I discribed in the data source section I created three data sets.
 Two to compare beer data on the city level and one to compare the data on country level.
 <p><h3>City level wide</h3></p>
 <strong>Name of the file:</strong> beer_city_add_wide.csv
 <p><strong>Variables:</strong></p>